Where to stay in Auckland (and where you should avoid)

 Britomart (see below) is the most interesting part of Central Auckland, but nearby Ponsonby is a much nicer area.

-The top hotels in Auckland Central
+The best places to stay in Auckland Central

-Photo courtesy of Hotel DeBrett
+Hotel DeBrett

-Hotel DeBrett is a central boutique hotel with Art Deco charm.
+A central boutique hotel with Art Deco charm.

 It's known for its stylish rooms, award-winning restaurant, and a funky, retro bar on the corner of the street.
 Corner Bar — aptly named — has a great vibe and makes for excellent people watching.